govorox/SSLClient/README.md

 #include <SSLClient.h>

+// Initialize your transport layer (e.g., WiFi, GSM)
+// A Client is anything which inherits from the Arduino Client class.
-// Initialize your transport layer (e.g., WiFi, GSM) Client transport = /* Your transport layer */;
+Client transport = /* Your transport layer */;

 // Create SSLClient instance